RayBB/openlibrary-docs/Developer-Resources/Getting-Started.md

 $ python scripts/migrate_db.py
 ```

-This will look the current database schema and identifies its version and upgrades it to the latest version.
+This will look at the current database schema, identify its version, and upgrade it to the latest version.

 ## Using the Open Library Website